shogo82148/go-retry/README.md

 In v2, the package doesn't check the Temporary() method.
 The retry mechanism will proceed unless the error is marked as non-retryable by MarkPermanent.

+If you want the same behavior as v1, you need to rewrite it as follows:

 ```go
 // v1 code
 policy.Do(func() error {